mmeyer2k/dcrypt/README.md

 ```

 ### Message Authenticity Checking
-By default, a `\Dcrypt\Exceptions\InvalidChecksum` exception will be thrown before decryption is allowed to proceed when the supplied checksum is not valid.
+By default, `\Dcrypt\Exceptions\InvalidChecksumException` exception will be raised before decryption is allowed to proceed when the supplied checksum is not valid.

 ```php
 <?php